Jake2020/FreeCodeCamp-JavaScript-Algorithms-and-Data-Structures/README.md

 5. Cash Register

 ## Project 1: [Palindrome Checker](https://jake2020.github.io/FreeCodeCamp-JavaScript-Algorithms-and-Data-Structures/PalindromeChecker.html)
-A simple webpage to host the JavaScript code I submitted for this project and to allow the user to interact with it for demonstration purposes.

 *Note: Example text is provided but any input can be checked*

 Problem Description: